 The Benwell Irrigation Catchment takes in an area of 4,840 ha.
+The project proposes to provide an integrated and planned approach to surface water management in the Benwell catchment.

-The Benwell SWMS will consist of approximately 19km of primary SWMS.
-Up to 36km of Community SWMS can then be constructed providing surface water management services to the surrounding farmland.
+The Benwell SWMS will consist of approximately 19km of primary drains.
+Up to 36km of smaller secondary drains can then be constructed, providing rain induced surface water management to surrounding farmland.